appacademy-prep-work/appacademy-prep-work.github.io/_includes/mini-curriculum/scope.md

-[Scope](http://en.wikipedia.org/wiki/Scope_(computer_science) is the context in which a variable name is valid and can be used.
+[Scope][wiki-scope] is the context in which a variable name is valid and can be used.

 A name is *in scope* (accessible) if the name has been previously defined in the current method (called a